btuhany/BrickBreaker-Unity2D/README.md

 - There are three types of bricks that give different score points: green, purple and red bricks.

-- Green bricks takes one hit to break, purple bricks two hit and red bricks
+- Green bricks takes one hit to break, purple bricks two hit and red bricks three hit.

 - Random drops occurs if the ball hits purple bricks first time.
   These drops can make paddle smaller, bigger, make player lost 1 live and add a new ball.